ghonk/catlearn.suppls/README.md

 Set Up and Execution
 --------------------

-Then load some data from `get_test_inputs` and assign variables for the properties of the data.
-The package includes some classic category structures and we'll use a 4D family resemblance + unidimensional rule category structure for this demo.
+Now load some data from `get_test_inputs` and assign variables for the properties of the data.
+The package includes a set of classic category structures; we'll use a 4-D family resemblance + unidimensional rule category structure for this demo.

 ``` r
 # get some sample data